High-Water Marks and Equalization: Why Manual Fee Calculation is a Compliance Minefield

 - Lack of Scalability: As the number of investors grows, the complexity of the equalization table grows exponentially.

-- Non-Verifiable Calculations: Auditors cannot easily trace the logic of a nested “IF” statement in Excel across multiple tabs.
+- Non-Verifiable Calculations: Auditors may find it hard to trace the logic of nested spreadsheet formulas across multiple tabs.

 - Investor Disputes: If a sophisticated institutional investor identifies a fee miscalculation, the resulting loss of trust is often irreparable.

-To mitigate these risks, managers are moving away from manual workbooks toward automated engines like NAVquant.
+To mitigate these risks, many managers are moving away from manual workbooks toward automated engines like NAVquant.

-By using a system-of-record that handles Equalization Credits, Series Accounting, and HWM resets natively, firms can ensure:
+By using a system-of-record that handles Equalization Credits, Series Accounting, and HWM resets natively, firms can improve:

-- Accuracy: Automated logic eliminates “fat-finger” errors in fee crystallization.
+- Accuracy: Automated logic reduces manual errors in fee crystallization.

 - Transparency: A click-to-verify audit trail for every fee charged to every investor.